 Here's a test for anyone, from a casual news citizen to a TV "news junkie" (typically, news junkies are people who seem well-informed, usually due to a fear of missing out):

 1. What information do you miss out on by getting your news from reading (articles online, in a newspaper, or magazine) instead of watching TV?
-(In other words, reading the news typically deliveries the news with more logic and less emotion compared to watching it, regardless if it's CNN or FoxNews.)
+(In other words, reading the news typically delivers information with more logic and less emotion compared to watching it, regardless if it's CNN, FoxNews, MSNBC, etc.)

 2. Even more importantly, how well-informed are we when we pick up a voting ballot for the first time?